Gginne/weather-me/README.md

 # Weather Me
-Weather application builr on React, Gatsby, Materialize, and Sass
+Weather application built on React, Gatsby, Materialize, and Sass

 The dependencies can be easily installed, preferably with **yarn install**.